CLI Commands Reference

 comet apply dev

 This will apply changes to all components in the stack.
-Make sure to run comet plan
+Make sure to run comet plan first to review changes.

 Apply a Specific Component